mhaythornthwaite/Football_Prediction_Project/README.md

 - Whilst class imbalance is expected to be low, the exact extent is not known.
 The class imbalance between teams winning and drawing could be causing some of the issues around accurately predicting a draw.
 Some investigation into this imbalance should be made, and if significant enough, a balancing technique such as SMOTE should be tested to understand it's impact on model performance.

+- Any further testing and experiments should be completed using a tracking tool such as mlflow, making monitoring and sharing testing different approaches to model training easier.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.